Großostheim

-Großostheim (or Grossostheim) is a market community in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
+Großostheim (or Grossostheim) is a market municipality in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
 The inhabitants call themselves Aistmer (ostheimers).

 Geography

 Location

 Großostheim lies on the northeast edge of the Odenwald in the Bavarian Lower Main (Bayerischer Untermain) region.

-Constituent communities
+Gemeindeteile

-Großostheim's Ortsteile are Großostheim, Pflaumheim, Wenigumstadt and Ringheim.
+Großostheim's Gemeindeteile are Großostheim, Pflaumheim, Wenigumstadt and Ringheim.

-Neighbouring communities
+Neighbouring municipalities

-Clockwise from the north, these are the community of Stockstadt, the district-free town of Aschaffenburg, the community of Niedernberg, the community of Mömlingen (both in Miltenberg district) and the community of Schaafheim (Darmstadt-Dieburg).
+Clockwise from the north, these are the municipality of Stockstadt, the district-free town of Aschaffenburg, the municipality of Niedernberg, the municipality of Mömlingen (both in Miltenberg district) and the municipality of Schaafheim (Darmstadt-Dieburg).

-Together with Stockstadt am Main and the neighbouring Hessian community of Schaafheim, the market community forms the historic Bachgau region.
+Together with Stockstadt am Main and the neighbouring Hessian municipality of Schaafheim, the market municipality forms the historic Bachgau region.